-The 2019 conference sessions, all at Moraine Valley Community College, pending approvals, are also brought to you in conjunction with Illinois Valley Community College in Oglesby, Illinois.
+The 2019 conference sessions, all at Moraine Valley Community College, are also brought to you in conjunction with Illinois Valley Community College in Oglesby, Illinois.
 Click for Campus Parking Map Click for Center for Contemporary Technology Building Conference Meeting Rooms Floor Plan

 2019 Conference attendees include staff from secondary schools, community colleges, and technical institutes, as well as government leaders in workforce development and representatives of business, industry, and labor.